adamsanaglo/pulp_deb/cli/README.md

 ### Server Setup

 These steps describe how to prepare the PMC server to distribute the CLI package.
-They assume that your pmc client is setup for the server and that you want to distribute the package at `pypi`.
+They assume that your pmc client is setup for the environment and that you want to distribute the package at `pypi`.

 ```
 # create a repo named pypi-python